diffix/pg_diffix/docs/admin_guide.md

 * Tables labeled as `personal` are anonymized by the extension for `anonymized_*` access levels.
 * Tables labeled as `public` are not anonymized: all users have direct access to these tables.
-* Unabeled tables are not accessible for `anonymized_*` access levels (unless the value of the configuration variable `pg_diffix.treat_unmarked_tables_as_public` is set to `true`, in which case they are considered `public`).
+* Unlabeled tables are not accessible for `anonymized_*` access levels (unless the value of the configuration variable `pg_diffix.treat_unmarked_tables_as_public` is set to `true`, in which case they are considered `public`).

 The procedure `diffix.mark_public(table_name)` labels a table as `public`.